 To recline the seatback, pull the lever up and lean back.
 To bring the seatback forward again, pull the lever and move your body forward.
 The seatback will move forward.

-Seat lifter (Driver's seat)
+Seat lifter (if so equipped for driver's seat)

 Turn either dial to adjust the angle and height of the seat cushion to the desired position.